What Really Goes Wrong When We Open Social Media Platforms?

 Five seconds is counting.
 Meanwhile, that same road is shaking harder and you’re looking at your motorbike wheels, “What the heck is happening!”.
 You lifted your head up, then left, then right.
 All the nearby vehicles, pedestrians on the road, some local stores on the side corner, everything is shaking because it’s the EARTHQUAKE.

-5…4…3…2…1… BANG and all that you saw shaking have just been replaced with a sea scenario.
+5…4…3…2…1… BANG and all that you saw shaking have just been replaced with a sea coastal area.
 Your motorbike with a dinghy boat.
 The road that you’re driving on is turned into the water and now you’re sailing your boat in the sea.

 You can clearly see the vehicles which were nearby you on the signal, are too transcended with boats.
 Some with motorboats, some with ships, and some are like yours; dinghy boats.
 And everyone in their water-vehicles at the sea is just wandering around, roaming here and there.
 You can feel how they’re moving as if with no destinations.